mcphee11/genesys-cloud-ratelimts/README.md

                                                 },
     }

 These additional parent objects in the JSON are not exposed to the respose JSON to keep the API simple and easy to consume from the Genesys Cloud Data Action side.
-This same concept can be used for other API requests to the Genesys Cloud APT endpoints or anyother API for that matter.
+This same concept can be used for other API requests to the Genesys Cloud API endpoints or anyother API for that matter.

 Now you have a robust secure API endpoint to call inside Architect to get the EWT of a queue in your solution for EVERY interaction without having to worry about rate limiting at enterprise scale of over 300 requests per second.